-At Stony Brook I first studied with Billy Jim Layton and then John Lessard, and also had several pieces performed including a sextet for percussion, chamber music for various combinations of instruments, and a piece composed for the Graduate Orchestra in 1983.
+At Stony Brook I first studied with Billy Jim Layton and then John Lessard, and also had several pieces performed including the sextet for percussion, and a symphony composed for the Graduate Orchestra in 1983.
 I earned a Master of Arts in composition and then entered the Ph.
 D. program, however jazz was still a large interest of mine and I continued to pursue it along with my formal studies.

 In 1980 I met jazz bassist Sonny Dallas, and formed a friendship and association that continued until his death in 2007.
 Sonny was a great catalyst in my continuing development as a jazz player, and led me to eventually meet and study with tenor saxophonist Warne Marsh.
 I began studying improvisation with Warne in New York in 1982, continued studying with him until 1984, and also performed with him sporadically in 1983.
 Our friendship and association lasted until his death in 1987.

 While studying with Warne I taught music privately in my community, and built a busy practice with students across a wide range of ages.
 I also was affiliated with Suffolk County Community College, the Port Jefferson Adult Education program, and the Shoreham-Wading River School District during those years.
 Change was coming for me though, and I decided to move to San Francisco in June of 1988.
 This was partially due to a desire to change the scenery after Warne’s death in late 1987, and also to make a fresh start with my music career.